synchracode/synchra-docs/src/content/docs/cmd-vars/count.md

 ### `{count.set <counter_name> [amount]}`

 Sets the count to a specific amount.
+Use it for example to reset the count to 0.
-The amount is optional, and can be set with the chat command.
+The amount can also be specifed in the command itself.

 **Command:** `!set_deaths`
 **Response:** `Death count set to {count.set deaths 0}.`